HaJaehee/SkipGraph/docs/tests.md

 a test node.
 Then a listener is used to monitor all the RMI calls made by the test node, and compare it to a given test table.

----

-_Definitions:_
+> Definitions:
+>

-- synthesized lookup table: `a lookup table (similar to a phone book), given to our test node as the source of truth`
+> - synthesized lookup table: a lookup table (similar to a phone book), given to our test node as the source of truth
-- mock node: `a monitor for all activities done by our test node`
+> - mock node: a monitor for all activities done by our test node

----